Take a trip Saint Petersburg

 • Peterhof Palace

-Just 25 kilometers from Saint Petersburg, along the shores of the Baltic Sea, you will find the town of Peterhof.
+Just 25 kilometers from St. Petersburg, on the shores of the Baltic Sea, lies the town of Peterhof.
 Peter the Great had a monumental palace built here between 1714 and 1723.

-The grand magnificence of the site is found in its French-style gardens, characterized by lush green alleys, sculptures, and, most notably, its fantastic fountains, such as the Grand Cascade and the Samson Fountain.
-It is worth noting that Peterhof was reconstructed in 1964, as the Nazis burned and blew it up during World War II.
+The true splendor of Peterhof lies in its French-style gardens, with green walkways, sculptures, and above all, its spectacular fountains such as the Grand Cascade and the Samson Fountain.
+It’s worth noting that the Peterhof estate is a reconstruction dating back to 1964, as the Nazis burned and blew it up during World War II.

 • Church of the Savior on Spilled Blood